kyleboas/tacticsjournal.com/_posts/2023/11/2023-11-07-chelsea-are-faster-why-did-tottenham-use-such-a-high-line.md

     <figcaption>Figure 3.1 - Marc Cucurella begins his run while Reece James has the ball on the far side.</figcaption>
 </figure>

 Look at how comically high the high line is from Tottenham.
-They were down to ten men at that point in the game.
+They were down to nine men at that point in the game.
 The entire team in one line waiting for the pass through.
 Bizarre.

 <figure>
     <img src="https://i.imgur.com/Wr8ZZEY.jpg">